 Therefore, Energy Authority reported the number of published Smart Grid projects as a part of National Report 2022.
 During year 2022 DSOs and TSO reported total of 17 innovative projects which Energy Authority classified as Smart Grid projects.
 Two of the total 17 projects were carried out by the TSO and the rest were projects by DSOs.
 A few projects are collaborative projects between several DSOs, but Energy Authority has calculated projects if they were individual projects since every DSO must bear their own project costs.
-For year 2023 about a same number of innovative projects were reported for Energy Authority and Energy Authority will classify the projects to Smart Grid projects during the second half of the year 2024.
+For year 2023 about a same number of innovative projects were reported for Energy Authority.